 RADSI is a technology that offers a unique stitching mechanism for Fizeau interferometry, and measures the overall shape data by gradually tilting the measurement surface and connecting the acquired measurement data.
 In X-ray mirrors, the large waviness of the entire mirror significantly affects the light collection size.
 RADSI enables nano-order shape measurement even for aspherical shapes that have been difficult to measure thus far.

-JTEC Corporation combines MSI and RADI measurement data (MSI high-frequency component and RADSI low-frequency component) to minimize the measurement error of all spatial wavelengths in the shape measurement of the entire X-ray mirror at nano scale.
+JTEC CORPORATION combines MSI and RADSI measurement data (MSI high-frequency component and RADSI low-frequency component) to minimize the measurement error of all spatial wavelengths in the shape measurement of the entire X-ray mirror at nano scale.
 This is the advanced realization of shape measurement.

-In collaboration with Osaka University, we have developed in-house automated equipment using MSI and RADSI to improve the mirror production efficiency.
-We have obtained numerous patents for this technology in collaboration with Osaka University.
+In collaboration with The University of Osaka, we have developed in-house automated system using MSI and RADSI to improve the mirror production efficiency.
+We have obtained numerous patents for this technology in collaboration with The University of Osaka.

 In addition, we have independently developed measurement technology for long mirrors, for which demand is growing.
 To date, we have achieved nanometer-order shape measurement for aspherical mirrors up to 1 m long.